AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     ./10mamba-env.sh
     ```

-    If there is an existing Mamba virtual environment, the script
+    If there is an pre-existing AlgoCompSynth-One Mamba virtual
-    will use it.
-Otherwise, the script will prompt for a Mamba
+    environment, the script will re-use it.
+Otherwise, the script will
-    environment name to create.
-The default is `acs-1`, but you
+    prompt for a Mamba environment name to create.
+The default is
-    can use any name.
+    `acs-1`, but you can use any name.

     The script adds aliases to `.bash_aliases` and, if it exists,
     to `.zshrc`, aliasing `deac` to `mamba deactivate` and aliasing the
     enviroment name to `mamba activate $MAMBA_ENV_NAME`.
 So you
     will need to make sure the environment name does not conflict
     with another alias you have defined.

+5. Install the packages into the virtual environment.

+    ```
+    ./20packages.sh
+    ```

+    This will install `PyTorch`, `torchaudio`, the `rTorch` R library
+    package and `cuSignal`.

     This will take quite a while to run.
 It first installs a number
     of Mamba packages and PyTorch.
 Then it compiles `torchaudio` from